Roddy Piper Death – Blood Clot / Heart Attack

 Piper’s Health Issues

 He did beat cancer shortly before his passing; he released a statement in November of 2014 that stated he was cancer free.
-But, unfortunately, the battle likely wore down his body and ultimately led to the Roddy Piper death that brought fans to tears.
+But, unfortunately, the battle likely wore down his body.
 He had a history of high blood pressure and hypertension, which is well-known to cause clots.

 Roddy Piper Death Details